 Where to watch: Hulu

-With two seasons in tow, Paradise is one of the greatest post-apocaliptic political ever written.
+With two seasons in tow, Paradise is one of the greatest post-apocalyptic political ever written.
 Created by Dan Fogelman, you could almost forget he was the brains behind the sweet tear-jerker that was This is Us.
 But episode by episode, you get a few similarities.
 And the tear-jerking moments.
 Paradise stars Sterling K. Brown - who I discovered on good old Army Wives, remember that show?! - as Secret Service agent Xavier Collins, who is in president Cal Bradford's detail.
 Bradford is played by James Mardsen who indeed looks like a Kennedy family member.

 Cal Bradford is murdered and we are set on the investigation around his murder, discovering that what seemed like a normal life isn't and the world can indeed come to an end.